oksuzian/Production/JobConfig/ensemble/documentation/BuildingKnownPhysics.md

     ```bash
     make_template_fcl.py --BB=${BB} --release=${RELEASE}${CURRENT} ...
     ```
-    This Python script generates the FCL (Fermilab Control Language) configuration file, which defines exactly *how* the simulation will mix and process the events.
+    This Python script generates the FCL configuration file, which defines exactly *how* the simulation will mix and process the events.
 It requires the live time, beam mode, and all energy/time cuts as input, as well as the list of physics processes to include.

 2.  **Generate Job Definition (`mu2ejobdef`):**
     ```bash